artghieri/A-Introduction-to-Python-3/guide.md

 ValueError: invalid literal for int() with base 10: '12.0'
 ```

-> ***Note:** This happens because converting 12.0 to 12 would result in the loss of precision.*
+This error occurs because the conversion function `int()` cannot handle decimals.
+To handle this properly, you would need to first convert the string to a `float`, then round or manipulate it as needed.

-### Converting Numbers to Strings
+#### Converting Numbers to Strings

-Sometimes you need to convert a number to a string.
-You might do this, for example, if you need to build a string from some pre-existing variables that are assigned to numeric values.

-As demonstrated earlier, attempting to concatenate a number with a string directly results in a `TypeError`:
+To concatenate numbers with strings, you must convert the number to a string.
+Attempting to directly concatenate a number with a string leads to a `TypeError`:

 ```python
 >>> num_pancakes = 10